twitchtv/twirp/CONTRIBUTING.md

 ## Twirp Principles

-Your contribution will go more smoothly if it aligns well with the project priorities.
-Twirp has been developed by twitch.tv and it has been in production for years.
-As many internal systems, teams and processes depend on Twirp, keeping backwards compatibility is taken very seriously.
+Contributions to Twirp should align with the project’s design principles.

 Design principles:

+ * Maintain backwards compatibility.
+Twirp has been in production at Twitch since 2016 and released to the public in January 2018.
+It has gained popularity and is currently used by many companies and individuals across different services possibly written in different stacks.
+There must be a compelling use-case and solid reasoning behind a major version upgrade.
+ * Small api and interface.
+Fewer things in the core means less things to break, easier to handle updates and easier to maintain implementations in other languages.
  * Simplicity.
 Keep serialization and routing simple and intuitive.
- * Small api and interface.
-Reduce future support burden.
- * Prevent user errors.
-Avoid surprising behavior.
- * Pragmatism over being bleeding edge.
- * Hooks are for observability instead of control flow, so it is easier to debug Twirp systems.
+ * Avoid surprising behavior.
+For example: hooks are for observability instead of control flow, so it is easier to debug your service's flow control.
+ * Prefer pragmatism over bleeding-edge.
- * No flags/options for code generation, so generated code is predictable across versions and platforms.
+ * Keep configuration to a minimum.
+For example: we avoid adding flags to code generation commands, so that generated code is predictable across versions and platforms.
- * As few dependencies as possible, so it is easier to integrate and upgrade.
- * Prefer generated code over shared libraries between services and clients, so it is easier to implement changes without breaking compatibility.
+ * Prefer generated code over shared libraries between services and clients, so that it is easier to implement changes without forcing a lock-step upgrade across the ecosystem.

-Contributions that are welcome:
+ * Limit dependencies where possible, so that it is easier to integrate and upgrade.

+Examples of contributions that have high priority:

  * Security updates.
  * Performance improvements.
- * Supporting new versions of Golang and Protobug.
+ * Supporting new versions of key dependencies such as Go and Protobuf.
  * Documentation.
- * Making Twirp easier to integrate with other useful tools.
+ * Making Twirp easier to integrate with other tools.

-In the other hand, contributions that contradict the following priorities will be more difficult:

- * Backwards compatibility is very important.
-Changes that break compatibility will see resistance, even when they only break a small use case.
-There must be a good reason behind a major version update.
- * Complex and involved features should be avoided.
-Twirp was designed to be easy to use and easy to maintain.
-See the streaming proposal as an example of a complex feature that was not able to make it into a major release: https://github.com/twitchtv/twirp/issues/3.
- * Features that could be implemented in a separate library should go in a separate library.
-Twirp allows easy integrtion with 3rd party code.

 ## Report an Issue